Skip to content

 Property Description

-A new Lot will be created as a subdivision of the lot 2 189 743
+Legal description: A new Lot will be created as a subdivision of lot 2 189 743.

-Services are available at the street, and new connections will be required for Sewer, rainwater, water, and electrical.
-The building will continue to be served by the district energy plant with hot and cold water for heating and cooling.
+Services: Services are available at the street, and new connections will be required for sewer, rainwater, water and electrical.

-Existing zoning is for Film Studio and will need to be modified to allow for residential use.
+Zoning: Existing zoning is for a Film Studio and will need to be modified to allow residential use.

 Minimum requirements